snwebb/applykfactors/README.md

 Run like the following

-- `python applykfactors w filelist output.root`
+- `python applykfactors w yamlconfig.yml output.root`

-where `w` determines whether a w or z sample is being run over `filelist` is a list of the input root files, one per line `output.root` is the output root file with the `m_{jj}` histograms
+where `w` determines whether a w or z sample is being run over `yamlconfig.yml` is a yaml config containing the input root files (same as chip definition) `output.root` is the output root file with the `m_{jj}` histograms